whizvox/Daily-Image-Poster/README.md

 # Daily Image Poster

-A tool to help me post daily images to Reddit.
-Uses Java Swing as the frontend and Java's HttpClient to submit requests and receive responses from Reddit using their API.
+A tool to facilitate posting daily images to Reddit.
+Uses Java Swing as the frontend, Java's HttpClient to submit requests and receive responses from Reddit using their API, and JImageHash to check if similar images have been posted before.

 Still work-in-progress.